ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 GET requests to the collect job URI with an HTTP error status and a problem document as described in {{errors}}.

-The collector may send an HTTP DELETE request to the collect job URI, to which the leader MUST respond with HTTP status 204 No Content.
+The collector can send an HTTP DELETE request to the collect job URI, to which the leader MUST respond with HTTP status 204 No Content.
 The leader MAY respond with HTTP status 204 No Content for requests to a collect job URI which has not received a DELETE request, for example if the results have been deleted due to